lcspangler/rtp-demo-spring-boot/README.md

 ![creditor_demo](https://github.com/lcspangler/rtp-demo-spring-boot/blob/master/images/rtp-creditor-demo.png)

+Technology summary:
-Services are deployed to OpenShift (OKD) and Kafka cluster is using Strimzi.
+- Deployed to OpenShift (OKD)
+- Kafka cluster is Strimzi
-Camel consumes and writes from/to Kafka topics.
+- Camel component is used to consume and writes from/to Kafka topics.
-Camel routes are deployed and run as Spring Boot jars.
+- Camel routes are deployed and run as Spring Boot jars
-Decision manager rules are run in a stateless session as embedded DRL.
+- Decision manager rules are run in a stateless session as embedded DRL

  **1. Mock RTP route**
 - Generates RTP FIToFICustomerCreditTransferV06 messages on a timer